Woman rubbing irritated eyes

 Dry Eye Can Be an Indication of Serious Underlying Conditions

-Your eyes may be trying tell you something.
+Your eyes may be trying to tell you something.
 Persistently dry eyes can be a sign of glaucoma or cataracts.

 Cataracts also cause symptoms like cloudy lenses or reduced ability to see colors.
 Patients with glaucoma may experience headaches and blurred sight.
 These conditions both respond best to early treatment.
 When allowed to progress, they may lead to blindness.